Kimchinuna/ai-business/README.md

 # Smart Contracts
-Getting started with smart contracts and the Solidity language.
+Getting started with Smart Contracts and the Solidity language.